sfaber02/gp3-capstone-visualmixer/README.md

 - adjusted some css that was causing unecessary scrollbars to display all the time.
 - added 5px margin to bottom of transport controls in mixes view
 - Fixed issue with dropdown menu going off the right side of screen on mobile.
 The dropdown menu is now right justified.
+- Fixed issue with volume popover pushing transport controls off the screen on mobile